frak/php_spi/README.md

     $ phpize
     $ ./configure --enable-spi
     $ make
-    $ make test
+    $ sudo make test  #this is because of the timer tests that need access to /dev/mem
     $ sudo make install

-('make test' fails currently, but it works anyway)

 TESTING
 =======